FaceTime Like A Pro (eBook)

-How to set up a Legacy Contact for Apple ID on iPhone, iPad and Mac
+How to Set Up a Legacy Contact for Your Apple ID

 Death is uncertain and is always heartbreaking.
 While no amount of technology can bring back the lost ones, Apple’s Legacy Contact feature can help you manage your digital afterlife.
-The Legacy Contact feature allows you to pick a contact who can access your iCloud data after your death.
+The Legacy Contact feature lets you designate a contact who can access your iCloud data after your death.

 Continue reading to learn more about Apple Legacy Contact.

-What is Apple Legacy Contact, and how it works?
+What is Apple Legacy Contact, and how Does It Work?

 To request access to your data from Apple servers, the Legacy Contact needs to provide the following: